kannanjayachandran/DevOps/README.md

 ## What is DevOps ?

-### _DevOps is a set of practices that combines software development (Dev) and information technology operations (Ops) to shorten the life cycle of systems and applications.
-The goal of DevOps is to bring developers and operations staff together to complete software development and delivery faster, with more reliability and at a higher quality._
+### DevOps is a set of practices that combines software _development (Dev)_ and _information technology operations (Ops)_ to shorten the life cycle of systems and applications.
+The goal of DevOps is to bring developers and operations staff together to complete software development and delivery faster, with more reliability and at a higher quality

 ### _DevOps practices include version control, continuous integration, continuous delivery, and monitoring._